hackclub/burrow/README.md

 ## Hack Club

 Hack Club is a global community of high-school hackers from all around the world!
-Start your hack club by visiting the [Hack Club Page](https://hackclub.com/)
+Start your own Hack Club, attend an upcoming hackathon or join our online community at [hackclub.com](https://hackclub.com/).

 ## License